dhananjaygr/Userpermissions/UserPermissions/portal.md

    ![](./Images/allroles.png)

-**Admin:** Admins can manage end to end CloudLabs portal.

-For example: Create and manage  templates, ODLs, enabling access for users. (manage full portal)
+**Admin:** Admin have full control over the CloudLabs portal, including tasks such as creating and managing templates, ODLs, and enabling user access.

 ![](./Images/Admin.png)

-**Instructor:** Instructors can only access and manage the labs they are associated to.
-They do not get access to all the labs but only for the labs they are supposed to instruct / teach.

-With instructor access, they can manage the users and resources (add / delete / reset users' environment / extend lab duration) and  - access environment and manage like stop or start the resources.
+**Instructor:** Instructors can only access and manage labs they are associated with.
+With instructor access, they can manage users and resources, including adding, deleting, resetting users' environments, extending lab durations, and accessing environments to start or stop resources.

 ![](./Images/Instructor.png)